PR01 University Payroll

 Pay schedules and pay dates are posted on the Penn State University Payroll website.

 Failure to submit and approve time by the deadline may result in delays in payment to employees.

 The Payroll Office is not authorized to provide salary or wage advances.
 However, if an employee is not paid or not paid correctly due to an error or lack of timely payment authorization, the employee can request their department to initiate a salary advance payment of up to 67% of missed gross pay (in order to replace the approximate net pay after tax and other deductions).
-The department would request this payment through Workday.
+The department would request this payment through SIMBA.
 The Payroll Office will be notified, and the appropriate deduction will be made on the next pay.